mrousavy/Fiddle/README.md

 # Fiddle
-A lightweight code editor and compiler for fiddling with simple C# scripts
+A lightweight code editor and compiler for fiddling with simple code snippets/scripts